rbolliger/apostrophePollPlugin/data/doc/04_polls_deifinition.markdown

 ## Introduction

 As explained in chapter 2, a poll is a set of files.
-In particular, a poll is composed by a form class, plus some templates. apostrophePollPlugin already provides default templates for rendering the form and to confirm a successful submission.
+In particular, a poll is composed by a form class, plus some templates and actions. apostrophePollPlugin already provides default templates for rendering the form and to confirm a successful submission.
 Thanks to the configuration parameters, it is possible to customize them to fit the poll's specific needs.

 The poll configuration parameters are based on a cascade architecture.
 When looking for a parameter, the plugin will look at: